themespace/octopress/README.markdown

 ####It is important to note that:

-* This *currently* onyl works with themes hosted on GitHub
+* This *currently* only works with themes hosted on GitHub.
-* To have a URL at which you can publish a preview, the theme in question needs first be cloned on *Themespace* as `themespace/<theme-name>`
+* To publish a preview, the theme in question needs first be cloned on Themespace as `themespace/<theme-name>`.
-* To publish to *Themespace* (the `rake gen_deploy` part) you need to have push access to our theme clone
+* To publish to Themespace (the `rake gen_deploy` part) you need to have push access to our theme clone.

 *We are happy to assist maintainers with the latter two points, and we liberally accord push access to theme authors.*